Team-BHP > Commercial Vehicles

 I believe AL bought the basic chassis/ engine design from LM.
 AL has in the past developed armoured vehicles based on the same chassis.

-torquecurve is offline (3) Thanks
+torquecurve is online now (3) Thanks

 Old 20th April 2021, 12:21 #19